mikeszumski/neural-network-challenge-1/README.md

 # Module 18 Challenge - neural-network-challenge-1

-Thsi Cnallenge has two goals:
+This challenge has two goals:
 1. Develop a neural-network model to predict loan payment success.
 2. Discuss development of a student loan recommendation application.